ucsd-salad/python-pbt-eval/corpus-collection/README.md

 ## Using Boa

-Copy over the code from the `hypothesis_imports.boa` file to the tool and run it on the Github Python 2022 dataset.
+Copy over the code from the `corpus-collection/hypothesis_imports.boa` file to the tool and run it on the Github Python 2022 dataset.
 After the code is run, a job output file will be created.

 ## Data Cleanup